ResearchComputing/Documentation/docs/gateways/OnDemand.md

 ##### JupyterHub

-1. When starting an interactive JupyterHub job, you may select `JupyterHub 1 (Presets)` or `JupyterHub 2 (Custom)` from the list of servers.
+1. When starting an interactive JupyterHub job, you may select `JupyterHub 1 (Presets)` or `JupyterHub 2 (Custom)` from the menu.
 The first server option offers preset configurations for convenience; you may select 1 core for 12 hours or 4 cores for 4 hours.
 Most use cases can be accommodated by one of the presets.
 The `JupyterHub 1 (Presets)` server submits jobs to Alpine's `ahub` partition.
 This partition provides users with rapid start times, but __limits users to one Jupyter session__ (or any one job using the partition). `JupyterHub 2 (Custom)` allows you to specify the cluster, account, partition, number of hours and cores, and QoS.

 2. Click “Launch” to submit the JupyterNotebook job to the queue.
 The wait time depends on the number of cores and time requested.
+The preset options generally start within a few moments.

 3. Once your Jupyter Notebook session is ready, you can click “Connect to Jupyter”.
 An interactive Jupyter Notebook session will be started in a new window.